blitzrk/resume/index.md

 February 2016 - Present

 * Set up RHEL 7 install server
-* Bring Linux boxes into compliance with all gov regs
+* Bring Linux boxes into compliance with all government regulations
 * Set up secure Linux boxes with TechNet connections
 * Automate migration from wiki to Sharepoint
 * Earn Security+ certification

-### Co-founder (Paraphin, Inc.)
+### Co-founder/Lead Developer (Paraphin, Inc.)

 November 2013 - Present

-* Lead software developer for a hardware/software startup
-* Lead a team of 4 junior developers, teaching Node.js, MongoDB along the way
+* Lead a team of 4 developers on following projects:
-* Pivots:
     * Mapping and data analysis for parking solutions (Android)
     * Meetup competitor plus tools for managing meetings (Full-stack JS)
     * VR experiences for the medically confined (Unity)
+* Taught junior developers Node.js and Mongo DB, held group work sessions to improve skill, efficiency, and independence with these tools
+* Delegated tasks to junior developers, assisted with project management, and developed timelines for product release
+* Designed user interface with emphasis on consumer appeal and smooth transition between mobile and desktop viewing
+* Gave presentations to university organizations and clubs to develop interest and assess consumer needs

 ### Operations Research Analyst (TRADOC Analysis Center - WSMR)